jeremyrcoyle/saviosnow/README.md

 saviosnow
 =======

-SAVIO SNOW - Example code for using SNOW on the UCB SAVIO CLUSTER
+SAVIO SNOW - Example code for using SNOW on the UCB SAVIO cluster

 I couldn't make Rmpi work on SAVIO, so I decided to use the [snowslurm](https://code.google.com/p/snowslurm/source/browse/snowslurm/R/snowslurm.R) package from UMBC.
 This example is cribbed from the [UMBC HPC documentation](http://www.umbc.edu/hpcf/user-resources/how-to-run-R.html#heading_toc_j_5)